njwardhan/summer-of-bitcoin-challenge/README.md

-Attempting the Summer of Bitcoin code challenge!
+Summer of Bitcoin 2021 code challenge